 Channels will always release with a fade time, this defaults to 2 seconds but you can change it using [Master Release Time] in the Release menu.
+You can also set an individual release time for the playback from the Release tab of Playback Options.

-- You can instantly kill a playback by pressing Avo+the swop button of the playback. - You can set a mask so that only certain attributes release from the playback when the playback is killed.
-This uses the [Release Mask] option in the Playback Options menu (see section 0 on page 169).
-Normally all attributes will remain in the state last used in the playback - for cues which trigger strobing or other effects this might not be what you want.
+- You can instantly kill a playback by pressing <Avo>+the swop button of the playback. - You can set a mask so that only certain attributes release from the playback when the playback is killed.
+This uses the [Release Mask] option in the Playback Options menu (see section 8.6.5 on page 217).
+Normally all attributes will remain in the state last used in the playback for cues which trigger strobing or other effects this might not be what you want.